 He kissed me black and blue.

 No, literally.
-My mouth was bruised and swollen and I had to lie to my mom about the reason why.
-I told her I hit my lip on the car door when opening it and she believed me.
+My mouth was bruised and swollen, and I had to lie to my mom when she asked why.
+I told her I hit my lip on the car door, and she believed me.
 I mean, why shouldn’t she?
-People don’t have ink-blotted lips after snogging, like they’d been chewing on the tip of a pen and it had exploded, or they’d been punched in the face.
+People don’t get ink-blotted lips from snogging, like they’d been chewing on a pen and it exploded, or they’d been punched in the face.
 People who have been sucking face usually have pink cheeks and bright eyes and giddy smiles.
 But not me.

-But what was worse-- worse than the black and blue kisses and the struggle to take in breath-- was the shrieking silence that hung between us after, almost like a third person.
+But what was worse – worse than the black and blue lips and the struggle to breathe – was the shrieking silence that hung between us afterward, almost like a third person.
 It loomed in the classes we had together, leering at us both.
-Like a parasite, it seemed to feed off of our averted glances and cold shoulders.
+Like a parasite, it seemed to feed off our averted glances and cold shoulders.
 It wallowed in our awkwardness and refusal to talk about or even acknowledge what we’d done.

 It wasn’t all his fault.
-He’d shown his regret as soon as we broke apart, immediately asking me not to tell anyone about this.
-I’d nodded, unsure of what to say.
-But it stuck with me; the bruises and the cold air of that day.
+He’d shown his regret as soon as we broke apart, immediately asking me not to tell anyone.
+I’d nodded, unsure what to say.
+But they stuck with me, the bruised lips and cold air of that day.

-He’d offered me a cigarette after-- a Marlboro from a beat up pack he had in his shorts pocket.
+He’d offered me a cigarette after – a Marlboro from a beat-up pack he had in his shorts pocket.
 I’d declined.
 Cancer runs in my family.
-He knew that too, not that he ever asked if I wanted to talk about it.
+He knew that too – not that he’d ever asked if I wanted to talk about it.

-He’d shrugged then, just stood up, tucking a cigarette behind his ear and not bothering to tie his shoelaces that had come undone.
+He’d shrugged, then just stood up, tucking a cigarette behind his ear and not bothering to tie his shoelaces.
+They had come undone.

-That was when that awful silence seeped into the conversation; slowly at first, then all at once.
-I waited, hoping he’d speak, change his mind or say anything to make it better, but the worldlessness remained.
+That was when that awful silence seeped into the conversation, slowly at first, then all at once.
+I waited, hoping he’d speak or change his mind or say anything to make it better, but the wordlessness remained.
 It lurked in the corner, gloating at me and reminding me that I deserved this.
 I deserved the silence.